-Blakely also recently starred opposite her friend, Pauley Perrette in the short film called, “TO COMFORT YOU,” directed by Marc Saltarelli which was a selection by film festivals worldwide.
+Blakely also recently starred opposite her friend and former co-star, Pauley Perrette (NCIS) in the short film To Comfort You, directed by Marc Saltarelli, which was a selection by film festivals worldwide.
 Blakely and Perrette shared the Best Actress Award for the film which won the jury prize as Best Picture in the 2010 Beverly Hills Short Film Festival.

-Blakely's feature film career began with starring roles in two classics, one from the Oscar-winning team of Merchant-Ivory, "SAVAGES," and the other "THE LORDS OF FLATBUSH," in which she starred with three other relative newcomers, Sylvester Stallone, Henry Winkler, and Perry King.
+Blakely's feature film career began with starring roles in two classics, one from the Oscar-winning team of Merchant-Ivory, Savages, and the other, The Lords of Flatbush, in which she starred with three other relative newcomers, Sylvester Stallone, Henry Winkler, and Perry King.

 Blakely grew up in cities all over the world as an "Army Brat," in Frankfurt (where she was born,) Seoul, Carlisle, Arlington, Honolulu, and many others.
 Her father, Col. Larry Blakely, retired from the Army to pursue his passion for golf.
 Blakely's mother, "Weezie," a former art teacher, was also an accomplished golfer, formerly of St. Joseph, Missouri.

 Blakely is married to Steve Jaffe, a film and television